OpenTherm: Multi Point to Point

 Specification 3.0 also describes how more than two devices can be connected by OpenTherm.
-Whilst OpenTherm is a point-to-point connection, an extra device (gateway) is added between the master and the slave.
-This gateway has 1 slave and 1 (or more) master interfaces.
-The gateway controls which data is passed to each slave.
+Whilst OpenTherm is a point-to-point connection, an extra device (gateway) is added between the primary and the secondary.
+This gateway has 1 secondary and 1 (or more) primary interfaces.
+The gateway controls which data is passed to each secondary.

 An application example is a room temperature controller connected to a heat recovery unit, which is connected to a boiler.
 The heat recovery unit is then functioning as gateway.

 In another possible configuration, a thermostat or room controller is connected to a sequencer with further Opentherm interfaces connected to more than one boiler.
 The room controller can be a standard unit, since it only 'sees' one heat-producer.
 The sequencer includes additional software to increase or decrease the number of running boilers to match the actual heat demand.
 The sequencer also needs a sensor to measure the temperature of the combined output from the boilers and usually would also control a main circulation pump.
 What happens after a fault occurs (resequencing remaining units, passing fault messages through for display on the room controller, etc.) is also part of the sequencer functionality.
 (The hydraulic design of such a system must also take account of different combinations of boilers running at the same time: a Low Loss Header / Hydraulic Separator is usually included to combine the flows from the boilers.)